RVs are a great way to travel. For one thing, it gives you total flexibility; you can set your own schedule and go on pit stops along the way.

 Cleaning the RV Windows

-Start by removing any curtains.
-You’ll also want to clean the blinds if there are any.
 The easiest way to do that is with a microfiber cloth – just wet it with some soapy water and you can use it to clean the slats.

-Next, clean the window sill with a damp washcloth.
+Clean the window sill with a damp washcloth.
 Remember to rinse the cloth often – that will prevent the dirt from spreading.

-From there, you can clean the insides of the windows with a window cleaner.
-Spray the product directly onto the glass and wipe using a squeegee or paper towel.
+Spray the product directly onto the glass and wipe using a few paper towels.

 Cleaning the RV Kitchen Sink